Skip to main content

 6 mentions Positive Neutral Negative

 The gameplay of "Draw Your Game Infinite" on mobile is praised for its enjoyable movement mechanics and enhanced features, reminiscent of the flexibility found in "Badland: Game of the Year Edition."
 However, some users report that the game is broken, which detracts from the overall experience.
-Despite these issues, the gameplay retains a legacy of creativity and customization from its predecessors.
+Despite these issues, the gameplay retains a strong legacy from its predecessors.

 • “A sequel, Draw Your Game Infinite, is now available on mobile with new features and enhanced gameplay.”